sdlpal/sdlpal/docs/README.md

 * Desktop platforms: *Windows* (both *Windows Desktop* and *Universal Windows Platform*), *Linux* and *macOS*
 * Mobile platforms: *Android*, *iOS* and *Windows*
 * Home consoles: *3DS*, *WII*, *PSP* and others (some of them are not actively maintained now)

+Before start building, you may find some inspiration from reading [Our travis scripts](.travis.yml).

 To build SDLPAL, there are three major steps you need to do:
 1. Clone the source code from Github into your local folder using `git` or through corresponding GUI: